 So, what exactly do we look for in a foolproof fold design?
 Here, we'll take a moment to discuss what features make the conversion from riding mode to carrying mode simple and safe.
 Most scooters in our review use a folding lever or latch-based system to release the lock on the steering column (or stem).
 Some scooters offer additional protection with a redundant safety latch that controls access to the primary folding latch.
 The safety latch is important because it prevents your handlebars from wobbling while riding.
 We've had the handlebars flop over while traveling 20+ miles per hour, and it's certainly something we hope doesn't happen to you (and why we value a secure system).
 Auto-engaging latch mechanisms also boost the portability score because they save time and offer extra security.

 Some seemingly desirable lightweight models, like the Gotrax GXL V2 (26.0 pounds) and Superfun S1-A (31.6 pounds), had points deducted from their portability rating because we found their carrying latch insecure.
-A folding design is only useful if the scooter actually stays in the folded position for carrying.
+A folding design is only useful if the scooter stays in the folded position for carrying.

 How to Pick the Best Scooter